aspose-cells/Aspose.Cells-API-References/english/go-cpp/TrendlineCollection/Get/_index.md

 ## Get function

-Gets a <see cref="Trendline"/> object by its index.
+Gets a Trendline object by its index.

 ```go